AnharHussainMiah/rcloneup/README.md

 ## What happens when you run rcloneup?

 Checks if rclone is installed in your system
-Creates or updates the ~/.config/rclone/rclone.conf file with your MinIO credentials Creates or updates a shell script ~/rclone_backup.sh that runs rclone sync to your bucket Installs or updates a cron job that runs the backup script according to your schedule
+Creates or updates the `~/.config/rclone/rclone.conf` file with your MinIO credentials Creates or updates a shell script `~/rclone_backup.sh` that runs rclone sync to your bucket Installs or updates a cron job that runs the backup script according to your schedule

 ## Safety notes

-The tool is idempotent — running it multiple times won’t overwrite existing configuration unnecessarily Credentials are saved in ~/.config/rclone/rclone.conf — keep this file secure and avoid sharing Use the --dry-run flag to preview changes before applying them Review your cron jobs with crontab -l to confirm the backup schedule
+The tool is idempotent — running it multiple times won’t overwrite existing configuration unnecessarily.
+Credentials are saved in `~/.config/rclone/rclone.conf` — keep this file secure and avoid sharing Use the `--dry-run` flag to preview changes before applying them Review your cron jobs with `crontab -l` to confirm the backup schedule

 ## Troubleshooting

-If backups aren’t running as expected, check the log at ~/rclone_backup.log Make sure rclone is installed and accessible (rclone --version) Verify your MinIO endpoint and credentials are correct Use --verbose mode to see detailed output when running the tool
+If backups aren’t running as expected, check the log at `~/rclone_backup.log` Make sure rclone is installed and accessible (rclone --version) Verify your MinIO endpoint and credentials are correct Use `--verbose` mode to see detailed output when running the tool

 ## Contributing